TosbackCgusBridge-Bot/CGUs-versions/Medicinenet/Privacy Policy.md

 WebMD.com, MedicineNet.com, and eMedicineHealth.com comply with the HONcode standard for trustworthy health information, which can be verified here.

-Effective Date: November 24, 2014
+Effective Date: March 20, 2015

-© 2014 WebMD, LLC.
+© 2015 WebMD, LLC.
 All rights reserved.